beaverbuilder/documentation/docs/beaver-builder/troubleshooting/common-issues/error-settings-not-saved.md

 > Settings could not be saved.

 There are two possible reasons for this to occur, described in the following sections.
 The error message is different for each but in both cases, the reason for the error is that sensitive code containing tags such as `<script>` or `<iframe>` has been inserted into a post title, post content, or comment, and either the user role does not have the required capability or the *wp-config.php* file contains a filter that disallows saving this sensitive code.
+See [this section below](#wordpress-sensitive-code) for more information about what WordPress considers sensitive code.

 ## User role does not have the right capability